 This compensation plan is also related to the Company's performance through the SQM Series B share price (Santiago Stock Exchange).

 Plan participants

-This compensation plan includes 30 of the Company's executives, who obtain this benefit, provided they remain in the Company at the payment dates.
-The payments dates, if any, will be the first week of January 2016, 2017 and 2018.
+This compensation plan includes 27 of the Company's executives, who obtain this benefit, provided they remain in the Company at the payment dates.
+The payment dates, if any, will be January 1, 2016, 2017 and 2018.